-In an interview on Inside the Actor's Studio, Robert Downey Jr. said that while preparing for the movie he watched all of Charlie Chaplin's movies.
-When asked what how he felt about them he said, "They scared the hell out of me."
+In an interview on Inside the Actors Studio (1994), Robert Downey, Jr. said that while preparing for the movie, he watched all of Charles Chaplin's movies.
+When asked what how he felt about them, he said, "They scared the hell out of me."

-Kevin Kline was originally considered by Richard Attenborough to play Chaplin.
+Kevin Kline was originally considered by the director Richard Attenborough to play Charles Chaplin.
 Kline originally turned down the role of Douglas Fairbanks because his child had just been born.
 Attenborough agreed to delay the shooting of Kline's scenes for a month.

-When Chaplin arrives in Hollywood (to join Mack Sennett) a film is being made.
+When Charles Chaplin arrives in Hollywood (to join Mack Sennett), a film is being made.
 Chaplin joins in and improvises a complex scene.
-This is actually the final chase sequence from The Adventurer (1917).
-The location for the last shots of the opening sequence of the same film are used when Chaplin takes Oona Chaplin on a tour of his old haunts just before they leave for Europe.
+This was actually the final chase sequence from The Adventurer (1917).
+The location for the last shots of the opening sequence of the same film were used when Chaplin takes Oona Chaplin on a tour of his old haunts, just before they leave for Europe.

-The film was originally to be distributed by Universal, but the studio wanted a bigger name in the starring role than Robert Downey Jr., preferring Dustin Hoffman or Billy Crystal.
-When Richard Attenborough refused to comply, the movie was put into turnaround and a new producer had to be found.
-Mario Kassar agreed to take the reigns, but demanded that the film include the latter part of Chaplin's life in Switzerland.
+The film was originally to be distributed by Universal, but the studio wanted a bigger name in the starring role than Robert Downey, Jr., preferring Dustin Hoffman or Billy Crystal.
+When the director Richard Attenborough refused to comply, the film was put into turnaround and a new producer had to be found.
+Mario Kassar agreed to take the reigns, but demanded that the film include the latter part of Charles Chaplin's life in Switzerland.
 William Goldman was then brought in to write these new sequences.

-Bryan Forbes's discarded script had a different beginning and focused on some darker elements of Chaplin's life and personality.
-Although his script was not used, the WGA ruled that Forbes got writing credit because much of the film's framework was derived from his script.
+Bryan Forbes' discarded script had a different beginning and focused on some darker elements of Charles Chaplin's life and personality.
+Although his script was not used, the WGA ruled that Forbes received writing credit because much of the film's framework was derived from his script.

-Although Roland Totheroh is depicted in this film to have worked with Chaplin at Keystone in 1914, it was not until a year later that the two began their working relationship that was to last 37 years from 1915 until Chaplin was exiled from the United States in 1952.
+Although Roland Totheroh is depicted in the film to have worked with Charles Chaplin at Keystone in 1914, it was not until a year later that the two began their working relationship that was to last thirty-seven years, from 1915, until Chaplin was exiled from the United States in 1952.